Witkoppen Wildflower Nursery

 Celebrating 60 Years of Growing and Supplying Quality Indigenous Plants in 2019

 Welcome to the home page of South Africa’s oldest and best known indigenous plants nursery.

 We are your natural choice for quality indigenous plants.

 We offer a large choice of plants that are indigenous to southern Africa.
-You can expect friendly and knowledgeable staff.
-Only environmentally friendly and sustainable methods are used to grow and look after all of the indigenous plants.
+You can expect friendly service and knowledgeable staff.
+We only use environmentally friendly and sustainable methods to propogate, grow and look after all our indigenous plants.

 Find plants that butterflies use either as a host plant for their larva, or as a source of nectar, juice or sap as adults.

 A growing list of plants that attract birds.

 Find plants with varying levels of resistance to frost and cold weather.

 Freylinia tropica in full flower in mid September, a spectacular show,Freylinia tropica, Blue Honey-bell, is one of southern Africa’s most attractive and versatile shrubs for the garden.
 It gets a showy abundance of flowers in spring, but has some flowers all through...

 Besides being an attractive flowering shrub or small tree, Grewia occidentalis is an essential plant for all wildlife friendly gardens.
 It gets attractive star-shaped flowers that are pink to mauve.
 The flowers are followed by edible fruit that typically have four...